snowoflondon/PL_Visualizer/README.md

 Ticking the checkbox for 'Hide non-selected squad labels' de-clutters the plot by only highlighting the user-selected squad.

-For player stats, the program draws 12 different individual statistics for the selected player and compares them to the league median for that player's position.
-These 12 statistics are: Shots, Non-penalty expected goals, Assists, Expected assists, Progressive distance, Total passes attempted, Pass completion %, Shot creating actions, Tackles won, Tackles won %, Interceptions, and Clearances.
+For **player stats**, the program draws 12 different individual statistics for the selected player and compares them to the league median for that player's position.
+These 12 statistics are:

+*Shots, Non-penalty expected goals, Assists, Expected assists, Progressive distance, Total passes attempted, Pass completion %, Shot creating actions, Tackles won, Tackles won %, Interceptions, and Clearances*.

 The program currently does not support goalkeepers' stats.